saktx/Matching-of-extremely-variant-image-pairs/README.md

 # Matching-of-extremely-variant-image-pairs
 This repository provides the MATLAB Code (which uses MEX files of OpenCV Library) for Matching 10 Extremely Variant Image Pairs.
-This code was used for experiments in the research paper entitled: "Potential of SIFT, SURF, KAZE, AKAZE, ORB, BRISK, AGAST, and 7 More Algorithms for Matching Extremely Variant Image Pairs".
+This code was used for experiments in the research paper entitled: **"Potential of SIFT, SURF, KAZE, AKAZE, ORB, BRISK, AGAST, and 7 More Algorithms for Matching Extremely Variant Image Pairs"**.

 The code uses "full potential" of 14 feature detection algorithms by using their extremely low parameter thresholds.
-In this way, matching of extremely deteriorated images with their original versions becomes robust.
+In this way, matching of extremely deteriorated images with their originals becomes robust.

-If you use this code in any form, please cite our research paper: https://ieeexplore.ieee.org/abstract/document/10099250
+<ins>If you use this code in any form, please **cite** our research paper</ins>: https://ieeexplore.ieee.org/abstract/document/10099250

 Complete PDF version of the research paper (with appendix) can be downloaded from this link: https://www.researchgate.net/publication/370177622_Potential_of_SIFT_SURF_KAZE_AKAZE_ORB_BRISK_AGAST_and_7_More_Algorithms_for_Matching_Extremely_Variant_Image_Pairs

+## Important Instructions
+To run the code, download all the **.m** and **.mat** files (together with 10 image pairs) in **same folder**, and the execute the code...

+**Code_Full_Potential.m** is the main (primary) code file which uses feature detectors with extremely low thresholds, for robust performance...
+**Code_with_Default_Thresholds.m** is the secondary code file which uses feature detectors with default (normal) thresholds...
+The "full potential performance" and the "normal performance" of the 14 feature detectors can be compared by running these 2 code files separately...

+**analyseFeatureDetector.m** is a function which finds repeatability of the feature detector in use...
+**flannNNDRBasedMatching.m** is a function which applies Nearest-Neighbor-Distance-Ratio (NNDR) based descriptor matching using FLANN...
+**keypoint.mat** is a file used in the main code for improving computational efficiency while mapping keypoints to/from struct format...